seiteta/seiteta.github.io_old/_posts/2014-11-20-installing-python-mac.md

 {% highlight bash %}
 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 {% endhighlight %}
 and you just follow its instructions.
-For example, it told to run `brew doctor` to clean up my previous attempt.
-You will also need to change the PATH, but again Homebrew will told you how to do.
+For example, Homebrew told me to run `brew doctor` to clean up my previous attempt.
+You will also need to change the PATH, but again, Homebrew will told you how to do it.

 Then, when you are ready to brew, run